fmetivier/IslandsLib/docs/source/Introduction.rst

 Lakes can be included (see examples), and river networks will be included in  later versions of :func:`IslandLens`.
 If you want to solve problems with river networks you need to use the set of functions provided or to use pyFreeFem directly.

-IslandsLib also providesfunctions to process  IGN (French National Geography Insitute) products.
+IslandsLib also provides functions to process  IGN (French National Geography Institute) products.
 Functions used for IGN products are meant to help you create single coastline contours from shapefile for the purpose of modeling the Poisson equation.
 They can also be used to extract elevations from DEMS for different purposes (defining boundary conditions in particular).